MORTGAGE KNOWLEDGE CENTER

 • Accept the fluctuations and reevaluate before the next adjustment

 When in doubt, talk to your mortgage lender.
-They live and breathe this industry every day and can help you weigh your options.
+Their expertise in this industry can help you weigh your options.

 For more information about PenFed Mortgages: